 The Detroit River International Crossing Environmental Terms of Reference (TOR) reflects recent changes in approaches at the Ontario Ministry of Transportation (MTO) and the Ministry of the Environment (MOE) to the preparation of Terms of Reference.
 These changes are in response to a recent court decision with respect to the interpretation of Section 6.2(c) of the Ontario Environmental Assessment Act 1997 (OEAA).
-The court's interpretation of the wording and intent of the OEAA does not provide for any scoping of the work to be completed during the environmental assessment.
+The court's interpretation of the work to be completed during the environmental assessment.
 Consequently, MOE has indicated that a TOR which is considered by MOE to have scoped any aspects of the work to be completed in the environmental assessment, will not be approved.